 Do I need a referral to see a specialist?+

-Though you may want your personal doctor’s advice and assistance in arranging care with a specialist in the network, you do not need a referral to see a participating specialist, except for the Cigna Limited Network-Renaissance plan and the Cigna Limited Network-Village Family Practice group.
+Though you may want your personal doctor’s advice and assistance in arranging care with a specialist in the network, you do not need a referral to see a participating specialist, except for the Cigna Limited Network-Renaissance plan and the Cigna Limited Network-Village Medical group.

 Note that if you choose to see an out-of-network specialist, the health care services you receive will not be covered and you will be responsible for all out-of-pocket expenses.
 The CDHP plan is the only plan that offers out-of-network benefits at a higher cost share than in-network benefits.